 You can make the call more effective by:

 - Writing down your questions ahead of time

 - Recording the IRS representative’s name and badge number in case you need to reference the call later

 - Writing down all the answers you get in as much detail as possible

 - Setting a deadline with the IRS if you need the IRS to take action (and follow up with the IRS if it doesn’t happen)

 Where to start – and how to get help

 You can use these best practices to call the IRS – or learn more about researching your IRS account.
 You can also authorize your tax pro to do it all for you.
 Learn more about H&R Block’s Tax Audit & Notice Services.
-Or make an appointment for a free consultation with a local tax professional by calling 855-536-6504 or finding a local tax pro.
+Or get help from a trusted IRS expert.